Elect mature and experienced people to ensure victory 2024 – Ade-Coker

-Mr. Joseph Kobina Ade-Coker, the Greater Accra Regional Chairman of the main opposition National Democratic Congress (NDC) has cautioned the rank and file of the party to be mindful of the calibre of people they elect in tomorrow’s constituency elections.
+Mr Joseph Kobina Ade-Coker, the Greater Regional Chairman of the main opposition National Democratic Congress (NDC) has cautioned the rank and file of the party to be mindful of the calibre of people they elect in tomorrow’s constituency elections.

 According to him, the calibre of people they elect on Saturday will determine victory for the party in the 2024 general elections.